hypo69/hypo/docs/gemini/consultant/ru/bots/telegram/header.md

 :platform: Windows, Unix
 :synopsis: Module for determining the project root path.
 All imports are built relative to this path.
-:TODO: In the future, move to a system variable.
+:TODO: Move to system variables in the future.
 """
 import sys
+import json
 from pathlib import Path
+from packaging.version import Version from src.utils.jjson import j_loads

+from src import gs
-from src.utils.jjson import j_loads  # Import necessary function for JSON loading from src.logger import logger
+from src.logger import logger

 MODE = 'development'